damienlethiec/after-le-wagon/README.md

 99.9% of the times, you will find somebody who had a pretty similar problem on StackOverflow.
 Google skills are the most important ones for a developer.

+Other places you can find some help are: [Reddit](https://www.reddit.com/r/rails/) and also directly on Github, in the [issues](https://github.com/rails/rails/issues) section.
+There, you can ask your question to people working with the same tool as you.
+Sometimes you also get a reply directly from the creator of the project.

+I'm talking about these two because they are not as much referenced as StackOverflow but are sometimes more qualitative/recent !

 ## How to progress after Le Wagon

 Here are my personal advice on how to progress after Le Wagon.
 I myself did/read